Rolling resistance: Definitions

 In the broad sense, specific "rolling resistance" (for vehicles) is the force per unit vehicle weight required to move the vehicle on level ground at a constant slow speed where aerodynamic drag (air resistance) is insignificant and also where there are no traction (motor) forces or brakes applied.
 In other words, the vehicle would be coasting if it were not for the force to maintain constant speed.
 This broad sense includes wheel bearing resistance, the energy dissipated by vibration and oscillation of both the roadbed and the vehicle, and sliding of the wheel on the roadbed surface (pavement or a rail).

 But there is an even broader sense that would include energy wasted by wheel slippage due to the torque applied from the engine.
 This includes the increased power required due to the increased velocity of the wheels where the tangential velocity of the driving wheel(s) becomes greater than the vehicle speed due to slippage.
 Since power is equal to force times velocity and the wheel velocity has increased, the power required has increased accordingly.

 The pure "rolling resistance" for a train is that which happens due to deformation and possible minor sliding at the wheel-road contact.
 For a rubber tire, an analogous energy loss happens over the entire tire, but it is still called "rolling resistance".
 In the broad sense, "rolling resistance" includes wheel bearing resistance, energy loss by shaking both the roadbed (and the earth underneath) and the vehicle itself, and by sliding of the wheel, road/rail contact.
 Railroad textbooks seem to cover all these resistance forces but do not call their sum "rolling resistance" (broad sense) as is done in this article.
 They just sum up all the resistance forces (including aerodynamic drag) and call the sum basic train resistance (or the like).

 Since railroad rolling resistance in the broad sense may be a few times larger than just the pure rolling resistance reported values may be in serious conflict since they may be based on different definitions of "rolling resistance".
 The train's engines must, of course, provide the energy to overcome this broad-sense rolling resistance.

 For tires, rolling resistance is defined as the energy consumed by a tire per unit distance covered.
 It is also called rolling friction or rolling drag.
 It is one of the forces that act to oppose the motion of a driver.
 The main reason for this is that when the tires are in motion and touch the surface, the surface changes shape and causes deformation of the tire.

-For highway motor vehicles, there is obviously some energy dissipated in shaking the roadway (and the earth beneath it), the shaking of the vehicle itself, and the sliding of the tires.
+For highway motor vehicles, there is some energy dissipated in shaking the roadway (and the earth beneath it), the shaking of the vehicle itself, and the sliding of the tires.
 But, other than the additional power required due to torque and wheel bearing friction, non-pure rolling resistance doesn't seem to have been investigated, possibly because the "pure" rolling resistance of a rubber tire is several times higher than the neglected resistances.